Cricut Tips for beginners

 Never hang or store your mats in direct sunlight, the heat can cause warping and drying them out.

-Keep your weeding scraps under control.
+Keep your Weeding scraps under control.

 Use a Silicone scrap holder when weeding.
 I use one that has a suction cup on the bottom and it can be positioned just about anywhere.
 It helps keep small weeded bits that may be sticky from falling or getting stuck to your project.
 You can also use a wearable nail polish holder.
 They are worn on your finger and have silicone slots in the top where you can add your weeded bits of scrap